richierich113/alx-low_level_programming/0x00-hello_world/README.md

 The 2-assembler scriptt generates the assembly code of a C code and save it in an output file.
 The C file name is saved in the variable main.c.
 The 3-name script compiles a C file and creates an executable named cisfun.
 The 4-puts.c is a c source file that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+The 5-printf.c is a C program that prints exactly with proper grammar, but the outcome is a piece of art, using printf function followed by a new line.